Updated May 2014.

 Background Information and Stats

 The Compulsive Reader is run by Tirzah Price, and all reviews and content are generated by me.
-I have been blogging and reviewing for 5 years, and have written over 600 reviews.
-The Compulsive Reader has over 1,400 posts, with an average of about 30,000 page views per month and 17,000 unique visitors per month.
+I have been blogging and reviewing since 2007, and have written over 700 reviews.
+The Compulsive Reader has over 2,000 posts, with an average of about 30,000 page views per month and 17,000 unique visitors per month.
 I have readers from all over the world, but most are from the United States, Canada, Australia, United Kingdom, Germany, and Brazil.
 More statistical details available upon request.

 Advertising space is available--click here for more details.

-- Served as a panelist for the Children’s and Young Adult Book Bloggers Award in 2008 (the Science Fiction and Fantasy genre) and 2009 (the Young Adult fiction genre)
+- Served as a panelist for the Children’s and Young Adult Book Bloggers Award in 2008 (the Science Fiction and Fantasy genre), 2009 (the Young Adult fiction genre), and a judge in 2013 (the YA Science Fiction and Fantasy genre)

 - Kalamazoo Teen Literature Seminar attendee (2011)